 The main issue tends to be for those on the tall size, as some mattresses short change you lengthwise.
-I’m sure you don’t want to have your tootsies hanging off the end of the mattress.
+I’m sure you don’t want your tootsies hanging off the end of the mattress.

 Also, while we are talking about the size of the mattress, you might want to consider your weight as well.
 Some mattresses, particularly air mattresses, will have a weight capacity.
-You certainly don’t want to wake up in the middle of the night on the ground because your weight was too much for your air mattress.
+You certainly don’t want to wake up in the middle of the night on the ground because your weight is too much for your air mattress.

 Weight and Packed Size

-Once you’ve considered all the above, you might also want to think about durability – basically how long do you want it to last?
+Once you’ve considered all the above, you might also want to think about durability – basically, how long do you want it to last?
 And this often comes down to how much you want to spend.

 For comfy camping beds that will last, look for ones with thick fabrics.
 The best way to do this is to check the denier rating – usually, you’ll see something like 150D.
-Basically the higher the number, the more durable the fabric and the less likely you’ll get a puncture or tear.
+Basically, the higher the number, the more durable the fabric and the less likely you’ll get a puncture or tear.

 While you think a mattress is just for sleeping on, it can also contribute to your overall level of warmth.
-The mattress’s ability to insulate you from the cold ground is measured in R-value and the higher the number, the warmer you’ll be.
+The mattress’s ability to insulate you from the cold ground is measured in R-value, and the higher the number, the warmer you’ll be.

 If you’re only camping in the middle of summer, this may be less important to you.
-But if you’re camping during the colder months, then it’s definitely worth paying attention to it.
-If you want something good for year round (except in extremely cold weather), then look for something around an R value of 3.
+But if you’re camping during the colder months, it’s definitely worth paying attention to it.
+If you want something good for year round (except in extremely cold weather), look for something around an R value of 3.
 For super cold weather, you’ll want something 5 and above.